JuanAlexis97/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map stores whatever it loops through into a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is a plain old function, a method is basically a function inside of a function.
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+    closure is being able to access outer scope from the inner scope
+4. Describe the four rules of the 'this' keyword. if this is called in global refers to window. if an object is using dot notation, this refers to whaterever the parent is. when using a construtor function this refers to the instance it is being used. call and apply are use this is expilcitly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? we need it so the child can inherit the parents attributes.
 ## Project Set up

 Follow these steps to set up and work on your project: